azuredevcollege/trainingdays/day3/challenges/challenge-2.md

    ```
 2. Create the server instance and note down the __fullyQualifiedDomainName__ of your server from the output
    > The Azure SQL Server name has to be unique.
+   > The password should be at least 8 letters, must contain capital letters and numbers, refrain from using $.
    ```Shell
    $ az sql server create --name <name of the server> --resource-group adc-sql-db-rg --location westeurope --admin-user <name of your admin> --admin-password <pwd>
    ```